yaybu/yaybu/docs/provisioner.rst

 ``fqdn``
     A fully qualified domain name to connect to (via SSH).
 An IP can also be used if required.
 ``port``
     The port to connect to.
-This is optional, and port 22 will be used if not provied.
+This is optional, and port 22 will be used if not provided.
 ``username``
     The ssh username to login as.
 If this isn't root then Yaybu will attempt to use sudo when it requires root access to perform a task.
 ``password``